Bzour97/reading-notes/README.md

 **Hello, my name is Ahmad Albzour ,  I am 24 years old , I'm a software engineer student at Luminus Technical University College (ASAC).
-And I'm good at : Multi-Tasker - Ability to make decisions- The ability to work under pressure- Ability to manage and distribute work to others- Ability to communicate verbally and in writing- Awareness and business intelligence- Team leader skills- Patient- Teamwork- Ability to solve problems- Attention to details.**
+And I'm good at : Multi-Tasker - Ability to make decisions- The ability to work under pressure- Ability to manage and distribute work to others- Ability to communicate verbally and in writing- Awareness and business intelligence- Team leader skills- Patient- Teamwork- Ability to solve problems- Attention to details.
+I completed level 102 where I learned a lot about CSS, JS and HTML and created a simple website using them and I also learned markdown.**

-# table of content
+# table of content lab 102

 | Page | Link |